venkatesan-github/Learn-Ruby-the-Hard-Way/README.md

 # Learn-Ruby-the-Hard-Way
-This contains exercises files of ruby learning path
+This contains exercises files from my ruby learning journey